|

 comes from Rihatyou could stay with his family.

-Legolas.
+said Legolas.
 But it might be useful to have a guide.
-Do you
+Do

-think the djinn could carry all three of us, melmenya?
+you think the djinn could carry all three of us, Melmenya?

 Oh, yes, said Eowyn.
 If he can be persuaded.